-- 1. A setter sends a request to React. - 2.
+- 1. A setter is just a callback. - 2.
 Every so often, React collects all the set requests it has received since the last redisplay. - 3.
 React executes all the outstanding set requests. - 4.
 Last, React redisplays the component with the new state.

-Setters are asynchronous
+Setters are not synchronous